 The estimated payroll figure will be audited at the end of each coverage period.
 CharterSAFE will request copies of the 941 Federal Quarterly Reporting Forms on a quarterly basis to verify the payroll figure.
 If the estimated payroll figure has been overestimated, a refund will be issued.
-If the estimated payroll figure has been underestimated, an invoice for the additional amount due will be issued.
+If the additional amount due will be issued.